jorgegabrielvm/Python/egwbooks/README.md

 ## Introduction

-In this project, I developed a comprehensive web application for an Ellen G. White (EGW) bookstore
+In this project, I developed a comprehensive web application for an Ellen G. White (EGW) bookstore.

 This project showcases a comprehensive approach to building an end to end "Full Stack Data Science" aplication.
 I successfully integrated web scraping, database management, web development, Docker, data analysis, machine learning, business insights and ETL processes into a single complex project.